-Figure 58: Charts Screen
+Figure 51: Recall Screen

-Diver Assist
+Assist

-The Assist menu popup selection provides information to the Dive Master to help direct one diver to another.
+The Assist selection provides information to the Dive Master to help direct one diver to another.

-If a diver needs assistance, the Dive Master can select that diver from available divers shown (Figure 59).
+If a diver needs assistance, the Dive Master can select that diver from the available divers shown (Figure 52).
 The large blue arrows allow the dive master to cycle through all available divers.

-Once a diver has been selected for assistance, the screen will change to the view, as seen in Figure 60.
+Once a diver has been selected for assistance, the screen will change to the view, as seen in Figure 53.
 The following information is provided: